FAQ : Clinical Trials – Safety Reporting (Updated 18 April 2024)

 9. What is the minimum information required for expedited reporting purposes?

-10. What should I do if I do not receive Acknowledgement of Receipt (AoR) for the submitted SUSAR reports which contain the minimum information?
+10. What should I do if I do not receive an Acknowledgement of Receipt (AoR) for the submitted SUSAR reports?

 11. What is the timeline for SUSAR reporting?